Cerebrolysin (FPF-1070)

 Pregnancy/lactation: avoid (insufficient data, peptide preparation).

-Status epilepticus: theoretical concern; CONTRAINDICATED in epilepsy with active seizures.
+Status epilepticus: theoretical concern; contraindicated in epilepsy with active seizures.

 Renal impairment: caution.